Mitsujirō Ishii: Political career

 In May 1960, at the height of the massive Anpo protests against the US-Japan Security Treaty, Ishii banded together with fellow faction leaders Ichirō Kōno, Kenzō Matsumura, Takeo Miki, and Ishibashi Tanzan to try to bring down the Kishi cabinet in response to Kishi's mishandling of the protests and especially his unpopular way of ramming the treaty through the Diet in the "May 19 Incident".
 When Kishi finally resigned in disgrace in July 1960, Ishii ran in the leadership election to replace him.
 Hayato Ikeda was the favorite, but still had a public image as a haughty bureaucrat.
 Many felt that Ishii would have a better chance of reconciling the nation following the protests.
 Most of the faction heads who did not support Ikeda came to rally behind Ishii, including Banboku Ōno, Ichirō Kōno, Kenzō Matsumura, and Takeo Miki.
 However, Kishi could not forgive Ishii for having plotted against him, and thus threw the support of his still-powerful faction behind Ikeda, as did Kishi's brother Eisaku Satō.
 Thus, Ikeda prevailed in the end, but he still made Ishii Minister of International Trade and Industry in his first cabinet as a gesture of reconciliation.
 However, Ishii soon left the cabinet due to a reshuffle in December.

 Ishii returned to the cabinet under Ikeda's successor Eisaku Satō as minister of justice from 1965 to 1966.
 After the 1967 general election he was elected Speaker of the House of Representatives.
 He resigned two years later.
 As an elder statesman, he tended to support Takeo Fukuda, who shared his pro-Taiwanese leanings.
 Ishii declined to run in the 1972 general election, retiring from politics.

 Ishii had served as president of the Japan Golf Association from its foundation in 1949 until 1971.
-He was president of the Japan Sport Association from 1962 to 1975.
-He was also Chairman of the Yokozuna Deliberation Council from 1976 until his death.
+He was chairman of the Japan Sport Association from 1962 to 1975.
+He was also chairman of the Yokozuna Deliberation Council from 1976 until his death.

-Ishii died of heart failure on September 20, 1981, at the age of 92.
+Ishii died of heart failure on 20 September 1981, at the age of 92.